 Address: Havelská 25, Prague 1 –Old Town, website

 Open daily 11 a.m.–midnight

 This place atop the hotel Intercontinental offers then just stunning views.
 Culinary creations extend beyond the Continent, often to include Canadian lobster and Argentine beef, and the menu changes frequently.
-Servers know their stuff and the stock of French wines is impressive.
-Sunday brunch (starts 11 a.m.) is a good investment.
+Servers know their stuff, and the stock of French wines is impressive.
+Sunday brunch (starts at 11 a.m.) is a good investment.

 Address: nám.
 Curieových 43/5, Prague 1–Old Town (in the hotel Intercontinental), website

 Open daily noon-3 p.m., 6 p.m.-11:30 p.m